RhitiB/Car_Pricing_Germany/README.md

-# 🚗 Car Price Prediction using K-Nearest Neighbors (KNN)
+# 🚗 Car Price Prediction using K-Nearest Neighbours (KNN)

 This machine learning project estimates the **resale price of used cars in Germany** using K-Nearest Neighbors Regression.
 The app takes four inputs from the user and predicts the price using a trained scikit-learn model — all served via a **Streamlit web app**.